Pay-per-click marketing can be one of the fastest ways to generate customers for your business.

 For instance, you can’t insert ‘click here,’ into the image.

-Should you not follow the rules, Google isn’t afraid to disable your ad – in 2015, 780 million ads were disabled due to policy violations.
+Should you not follow the rules, Google isn’t afraid to disable your ad – in 2018, a whopping 2.3 billion ads were disabled due to policy violations.

 You can find the rules for Google Ads here.

 In any case, as with ad copy, the best thing that you can do is to study other ads and the images that they have used.

 Pay special attention to the ads that have caught your eye and have inspired you to click on them and follow their call to action.
 After all, if you’ve clicked on them, the ads have done their job.

 Often, pictures of people tend to work well in most ad creatives.